-So, hi, hello, greetings and salutations, my name is Morgan.
+So, with that being said, hi, hello, greetings and salutations, my name is Morgan.
 You may recognize me as the Emperor of the Kingdom of Alexandria (and protector of Mexico), where I presently benevolently reign with my feline companion, Mrs. Elizabeth Delano Mermelstein the Wondercat, at my side.
 Beyond serving my people as absolute ruler, I spend a great deal of time writing books that are guaranteed to never be best sellers.
-My patent law series (my primary occupation) sells the best, though it’s the topic I have the least interest in.
+My patent law trilogy sells the best, though it’s the topic I have the least interest in.
 Go figure.
-My worst selling books are the ones I actually take pride in and are on subjects I find interesting: meditation, objectivism, Zen Buddhism and, most recently, a line-by-line modern English translation of Shakespeare’s The Tempest (Macbeth is due out in the spring of 2014 and I just hit Act V in my first draft of Hamlet).
-My degrees are in physics, incidentally, so this has come as a surprise to everyone, including myself.
-I’m halfway through writing a relativity textbook, so it’s not like I just threw all that away … though, yeah, sometimes I regret selling out to patent law.
+My worst selling books are the ones I actually take pride in and are on subjects I find interesting: meditation, objectivism, Zen Buddhism and, most recently, a line-by-line modern English translation of Shakespeare’s The Tempest (Macbeth is due out in the spring of 2014 and I'm done with the first draft of Hamlet).
+I'm actually taking a break from academic writing for a few months and am now writing a drug memoir, to be published under a nom de naughtyboy.
+My degrees are in physics, incidentally, so all of this writing has come as a surprise to everyone, including myself.
+I’m halfway through writing a relativity textbook, too, so it’s not like I just threw all that away … though, yeah, sometimes I regret selling out to patent law.
 But, I digress …

 I was a bodybuilder for 18 years but, as it turns out, quite ironically, bodybuilding actually destroys your body over time.
 I now find myself body broken rather than body built (particularly my knees … kids, just say no to squats).
-I took a couple of years off, during which my body turned into mush, and now I’m slowly getting fit again, practicing gentle yoga and, believe it or not, I’ve become a vegetarian.
+I took a couple of years off, during which my body turned into mush, and now I’m one month into working out again -- this time, working out like a normal person, not like an Arnold wannabe.
+And, believe it or not, I’ve become a vegetarian.
 I certainly didn’t see that one coming.

 You should know up front that I keep slightly odd hours.
 I get up at 4 AM and go to bed at 8 PM, so evening socializing is out (right now, I work primarily with our foreign clients, so I make myself available during their work hours, but, as I hate this schedule, I’m already planning my exit strategy, so this is not a permanent thing.
-Our office also moved from lovely Arlington to wretched rustic redneck Manassas as well, and I have to get out of his hell hole).
 Of course, I don’t actually do much socializing these days anyway.
 In the 90’s and early 00’s (or is it “2000’s”?), I was a club kid and indulged in every hedonistic delight that lifestyle offers (or, to stop using euphemisms, I was an ecstasy addict … clean and sober for the last eight years, though).
 I wouldn’t say that I got it out of my system, I simply came to the conclusion that if I continued, I would be dead pretty soon.
 So I stopped.
 Everything.
 I don’t drink, I don’t smoke, I don’t do drugs and given that I needed various combinations of the former to actually enjoy crowded clubs and bars and so forth, I simply don’t like going to such places anymore.

 Facts about me that will probably be a turn-off, but if you can get through these, definitely send me an email: I have OCD, though you will probably never notice it unless I point out something I'm counting or something that bothers me.
 I put myself through graduate school and part of law school as a stripper.
 I refuse to give up my beloved 1999 Saturn, though it's falling apart.
 177,000 miles and counting.
 I collect morbid things.
 My latest acquisition is a fetus in a jar.
 I believe that false modesty is the refuge of the incompetent.
 It takes me 75 minutes each morning between getting up and leaving for work -- see above about OCD.
 I have to remind myself to look people in the eyes when I talk to them as it is not a natural inclination for me.
 I have tricks for making it appear as though I'm making eye contact when I'm really not (for example, I imagine I have x-ray eyes and I’m viewing your brain through your skull).